-On Thursday, 18 December 2014, BARC received a Special Service Club award from ARRL Ohio Section Manager, Scott Yonally.
-BARC is the 8th club in Ohio to receive this special certification.
+In December 2022, BARC received a renewed Special Service Club award from ARRL Ohio Section Manager, Tom Sly.
+BARC was the 8th club in Ohio to receive this special certification.
 ARRL describes Special Service Clubs (SSC) as those that go above and beyond within their communities to:

 - Recruit, assist, and train new ham radio operators

 - Offer continuing technical and operational education and practical training